catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 -------------
 - You must have a working server on your project.
 - You must have the ``heat stack owner`` role.
-- You must have jq installed
+- You must have jq installed.
+- You must have a security group with rules to allow ingress on port 22 and 80.
+- You must have a network set up that can host the webserver.
+- Currently aodh is only available in HLZ and Porirua regions.

 Process
 -------